Raoni Metuktire: Opposition to Belo Monte Dam

 Raoni holding his international petition against the Belo Monte Dam in Paris.

 In an interview on French TV channel TF1, during Raoni's 2010 European campaign to France, Belgium, Switzerland, Monaco and Luxembourg, he declared war on the Belo Monte Dam project, which jeopardized indigenous territories on the bank of the Xingú river in the state of Pará (Brazil).
 He also reaffirmed his determination to protect the Amazon rainforest from a major disaster: "I asked my warriors to be ready for the war.
 I told the tribes of the High Xingú the same.
 We will not be pushed around."

-During the tour, he visited France where he promoted his memoirs Raoni, mémoires d'un chef indien He was welcomed by former French president Jacques Chirac, and endorsed Fondation Chirac, whose purpose was to preserve the cultures of indigenous people and the rainforest's biodiversity, including the creation of an institute in the middle of the Brazilian Amazon rainforest.
+During the tour, he visited France, where he promoted his memoirs Raoni, mémoires d'un chef indien He was welcomed by former French president Jacques Chirac and endorsed Fondation Chirac, whose purpose was to preserve the cultures of indigenous people and the rainforest's biodiversity, including the creation of an institute in the middle of the Brazilian Amazon rainforest.

 During the tour, he was also welcomed by Albert II, Prince of Monaco, known as an advocate for the protection of nature.
 The former French president Nicolas Sarkozy declined to welcome Raoni during the tour, even though he invited Raoni to France in September 2009 during an official visit to Brazil.

-The Brazilian Institute of Environment and Renewable Natural Resources (IBAMA), last defence against the construction of the Belo Monte dam, delivered the licence to the consortium of Brazilian companies Norte Energia on June 1, 2011.
+The Brazilian Institute of Environment and Renewable Natural Resources (IBAMA), the last defence against the construction of the Belo Monte dam, delivered the licence to the consortium of Brazilian companies Norte Energia on 1 June 2011.
 This information has been forwarded by the media and social networks all over the world with a picture of Raoni crying.
 The caption added that his tears were provoked by the announcement of the final validation of the project.
 Indignant, Chief Raoni denied on his official website: